Constructor.

 the key to get or set the value for

-the new value to set for the given key
+the new value to set for the given key.

-then the value will be removed.
+If null then the value will be removed.

 this object.